AGTTeam/ProLogueData/patch_readme.txt

 2) Navigate to Config > Emu Settings > DS-Mode and check "Use external BIOS/firmware files".
 Then, use the Browse buttons to locate the DS BIOS files.
 (N.B.
 You will need to provide these files yourself, they are not included in the emulator/patch downloads.)
 4) Load up the patched game, navigate to Extras > Send Demo, and press "Yes".
 The game should now be ready to send the demo and looking for devices.
 5) Back in the MelonDS toolbar, go to System > Multiplayer > Launch new instance.
 6) In the new window of MelonDS which appears, go to File > Boot firmware to launch the DS home screen and start DS Download Play.
 The game should be picked up automatically.
 Follow the steps to download the demo.

+Troubleshooting:
 If the download gets stuck, return to the original window and press "Send Demo" and "Yes" again.
 The download should then complete.

+If the demo downloads but freezes on a white-screen and doesn’t play, turn off all cheats and try again.

+If there's no audio, go to Config > Multiplayer Settings, and change the Audio Output to 'Active Instance Only'.
+You will then need to close both instances of MelonDS and re-send the demo for the change to take effect.
+Audio will then play on whichever instance is active (if any).

 OPENING SUBTITLES
 Textboxes were added for several lines at the beginning of the game which previously only contained audio.
 These are: